The CII in a nutshell

 How DNV can help you with the CII

-As a DCS customer, you have access to the Emissions Insights dashboard on the Veracity platform, where you can monitor the preliminary CII rating of each of your ships and entire fleet.
-This enables you to be aware of how the upcoming IMO CII rating will affect your fleet.
+As a DCS customer, your vessels’ CII including correction factors and voyage adjustments will be automatically calculated based on uploaded DCS data.
+You also have access to the Emissions Insights dashboard on the Veracity platform, where you can monitor the preliminary CII rating of each of your ships and entire fleet.
+This enables you to evaluate and improve your fleet performance throughout the year to be sure you meet your CII targets in the upcoming years.
+In case of inferior CII rating, SEEMP Part III Corrective Actions Plan can be prepared using our SEEMP Part III generator.

 Our advisory experts help you to develop decarbonization strategies and reduction plans.
 With our solutions, you can navigate the many options and ensure compliance with IMO requirements and those of other stakeholders.